-The Flat Iron is very similar to any of the Flat Steaks so any recipe calling for Skirt or Flank Steak will be the perfect opportunity to try the Flat Iron Steak.
-This cut is best grilled over a medium-high heat.
-Don't go as hot as possible unless you pick up a particularly thin cut.
-Because of the density of the meat, it is generally best to start with a quick sear before moving to a lower temperature to finish off to the desired doneness.
+The flat iron is very similar to any of the flat steaks, so any recipe calling for skirt or flank steak will be the perfect opportunity to try the flat iron steak.
+This cut is best grilled over medium-high heat; don't go as hot as possible unless you pick up a particularly thin cut.
+Because of the density of the meat, it is generally ideal to start with a quick sear before moving to a lower temperature to finish off to the desired doneness.

-If your butcher stares blankly at you when you ask for a Flat Iron steak, it might not be because he’s a bad butcher.
-It might be that this particular cut (or actually this particular name) hasn't caught on in your neck of the woods.
-Instead, ask for a Top Blade Steak.
-But definitely, track one down and give it a try.
+If your butcher stares blankly at you when you ask for a flat iron steak, it could be that this particular cut (or actually this particular name) hasn't caught on in your neck of the woods.
+If requesting a flat iron steak isn't successful, ask for a top blade steak.
+If it is still unavailable, try your best to track one down and give it a taste.
 You might just find your perfect steak.